TheConner/X-MAP/README.md

 Updated to work with the newer dataset.
 The input format for this used to be a tab-seperated text file, the dataset is now distributed in a different format (CSV for the review subsets [link](https://nijianmo.github.io/amazon/index.html#subsets))

 This fork of X-MAP aims to bring compatibility with the newer datasets.
-Current update only works with CSV
+Current update only works with TSV, scripts are provided to parse the newer dataset into a friendly format

+I recommend looking into [this docker spark cluster](https://github.com/Spydernaz/docker-spark-cluster) for running this -- there will be some modifications needed to the dockerfiles provided in that repo, though.

 # X-MAP: Heterogeneous Recommendation at Large-Scale